weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 console.log(client)
 ```

-You can pass custom headers to the client that are added at initialization:
+To include custom headers, such as APIs for third party services, add them to the `headers` section when you initialize the client:

 ```ts
 import weaviate, { WeaviateClient } from 'weaviate-client';